hashgraph/guardian/docs/policy-creation-using-the-guardian-apis/policy-listing.md

 {% swagger method="get" path="" baseUrl="/policies" summary="Return a list of all policies" %}
 {% swagger-description %}
 Returns all policies.
-Only users with the Root Authority and Installer role are allowed to make the request
+Only users with the Standard Registry and Installer role are allowed to make the request
 {% endswagger-description %}

 {% swagger-parameter in="query" name="pageIndex" type="Integer" required="true" %}